-The College regularly reviews institutional policies, procedures, and publications to assure integrity in all representations of its mission, programs and services.
+The College regularly reviews institutional policies, procedures, and publications to assure integrity in all representations of its mission, programs, and services.
 Depending on the policy or publication, authority to begin such processes of review can emanate from several individuals or groups on campus, including the Academic Senate or administrative units.

-6. The institution accurately informs current and prospective students regarding the total cost of education, including tuition, fees, and other required expenses, including textbooks, and other instructional materials.
+I.C.6.
+The institution accurately informs current and prospective students regarding the total cost of education, including tuition, fees, and other required expenses, including textbooks, and other instructional materials.

-The College displays the cost of education in the "Getting Started" section of the print and online catalog (I.C.6.1).
+The College displays the cost of education in the "Getting Started" section of the print and online catalog.
 This features a list of all fees including: Enrollment Fee, Health Fee, Parking Permit Fee, Non-Resident Tuition Fee, Non-Resident Capital Outlay Fee, Student I.D.
-Card Fee, Student Center Fee, and the Student Transportation Fee.
-All fee descriptions include the amount of the fee and how to secure a refund, if necessary.
+Card Fee, Student Center Fee, Student Representation Fee, and the Student Transportation Fee.
+All fee descriptions include the amount of the fee and how to secure a refund, if necessary (IC6 Tuition Fees; IC6 Parking Fees).

-Textbook costs are clearly displayed on the College bookstore website (I.C.6.2).
-On the

-Textbook page, students can search for their courses and see textbook requirements.
+Textbook costs are clearly displayed on the College bookstore website (IC6 Bookstore Textbook Prices).
+On the Textbook page, students can search for their courses and see textbook requirements.
 Information includes the name of the book, author(s), the ISBN, the editor, and the publisher.
-Additionally, students can search for Zero Textbook Cost (ZTC) or Low Textbook Cost (LTC) in the Advanced Class Finder on MySolano.
+Additionally, students can search for Zero Textbook Cost (ZTC) or Low Textbook Cost (LTC) courses in the Advanced Class Finder on MySolano (IC6 ZTC & LCT Search).